fazleyazdan/beginners-python/09. functions/learning_outcomes.md

 block of code, and your change takes effect everywhere you’ve made a call to that function.

 Using functions makes your programs easier to read, and good function names summarize what each part of a program does.
 Reading a series of function calls gives you a much quicker sense of what a program does than reading a long series of code blocks.

+Functions also make your code easier to test and debug.
+When the bulk of your program’s work is done by a set of functions, each of which has a specific job, it’s much easier to test and maintain the code you’ve written.
+You can write a separate program that calls each function and tests whether each function works in all the situations it may encounter.
+When you do this, you can be confident that your functions will work properly each time you call them.

 -->